Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 FROM Export IN 'G:\NEW FOLDER\DB1.MDB';

-From the above example, you can see that the name of the table Export in an active database and backup database(DB1.MDB) are the same.
-No need to link the table to the active database to access the data from the backup database.
+From the above example, you can see that the names of the tables exported to an active database, and backup database(DB1.MDB) are the same.
+No need to link the table to the active database to get access to the data from the backup database.

 Share: